 The CRM and CCaaS Landscape

 Along with the explosion of cloud-based solutions, CRM applications and contact center as a service (CCaaS) has experienced considerable adoption as well.
-Unfortunately, neither the CRM and CCaaS landscapes have yet caught up with the customer demands, leaving it up to the vendors to set the customer service vision rather than the businesses adopting these technologies.
-As businesses gain a better understanding of their customer service vision, they are demanding greater flexibility from their cloud vendors.
+Unfortunately, neither the CRM nor the CCaaS landscapes have yet caught up with the customer demands, leaving it up to the vendors to set the customer service vision rather than the businesses adopting these technologies.
+As businesses gain a better understanding of their customer service vision, they are demanding greater flexibility from their cloud vendors in overcoming CRM/CCaaS limitations and aligning the technologies with their specific requirements.

 The approaches that CCaaS vendors are taking to address business needs, vary widely.
 Approaches range from pure API based offerings, to fully built, traditional fixed feature solutions and everything in between.
 Let’s walk through some examples.